Luke2642/notes/README.md

 export CXX=/usr/bin/g++-14
 ```

 Then we can proceed with building sage attention.
-Inside the comfyui folder, with the venv activated:
+Inside the comfyui folder, with the .venv activated:

 ```
 git clone https://github.com/thu-ml/SageAttention.git